haraka/Haraka/docs/results.md

 A connection must be passed in.

-    var summary = note.collate();
+    var summary = results.collate();

-Formats the contents of the note object and returns them.
+Formats the contents of the results object and returns them.
 This function is called internally by *save* after each update.

-## Where is the note stored?
+## Where are the results stored?

 The default location is:

-    connection.notes.plugin_name
+    connection.results.plugin_name

-When the txn=true setting is used, the note is stored at:
+When the txn=true setting is used, the results is stored at:

-    connection.transaction.notes.plugin_name
+    connection.transaction.results.plugin_name

-The plugin\_name can be overridden by setting plugin.note\_name before initializing the note.
+The plugin\_name can be overridden by setting plugin.results\_name before initializing Results.